France denies restricting UK pursuit of HSBC tax evaders

 France has had access to leaked HSBC client data since 2008, according to the International Consortium of Investigative Journalists (ICIJ), which coordinated the release of details.

-HSBC has admitted failings in compliance and controls at its Swiss bank after the ICIJ organised the simultaneous publication of client names and details by several media outlets.
+HSBC has admitted failings in compliance and controls at its Swiss bank after the ICIJ organized the simultaneous publication of client names and details by several media outlets.

 Gauke said British tax authorities were seeking information from the ICIJ as the data it had received from France was restricted in use.